 Lastly, I have a variation for you, and it’s from Audi USA.
 They added a short flap with fugitive glue to close for more of an envelope feel, along with a fourth coupon.
 The promotion was designed to send service-related reminders and promotions to current Audi owners.
 You’ll notice that the proportion on this sample is a bit longer to accommodate for the extra coupon.
 Eagle-eyed viewers will also notice that the fourth coupon is a blank.
 My guess is that they are using variable data, and that some customers had four offers to choose from.
 For efficiency, they likely created one format and either used or blocked the fourth coupon for each recipient, based on the model they have and what services the vehicle was due for.

-So, now that you’ve seen four creative ways to use this fold, would you like to try designing one for yourself?
+So, now that you’ve seen 5 creative ways to use this versatile mail format, would you like to try designing one for yourself?
 Good!
-Design and print your own Star Cross Fold here—you can download the template for free and get instant pricing, too.
+Design and print your own Coupon Mailer here—you can download the template for free and get instant pricing, too.

 Folding Style: Traveling Snake Fold Subcategory: Snake Folds Family: Roll Folds Level: Intermediate Uses: Events, Marketing, Fundraising, Product Announcements This featured format sounds a little creepy, but it's not.
 The Traveling Snake Fold is a Roll Fold that unrolls into a unique...